 “Isn’t that from Twilig-”

 “Shut the fuck up, Nicky.
-Point is.
-You’re the reason why were all together in the first place.”
+Anyway, you're the reason why were all together in the first place.”
 Dan gestured around the room.
 “You've brought us together.
 You’ve made us a team.
 You’ve made us a family.
 You’re-” Dan shrugged, and smiled meekly.
 “You’re kinda the best thing that’s ever happened to us.”

 Matt nodded vigorously.
 “Yeah, I second that.”